Trafexofive/IRC-cpp/todo/to-do.md

 }
 - simply better to have external methodes for these. (they to much)
 - some more command parsing helpers and utils (checking,morphing,parsing and extracting)
+- [URGENT] need to setup actual auth (Pass/user/nick) in any order.

 ### [VERSION CONTROL]